kiki-le-singe/react-redux-boilerplate/README.md

 $ npm run deploy
 ```

-Cleans the `dist` folder previously created and compiles your application to disk.
+Cleans the `dist` folder previously created and compiles your application to disk, then serves the app in production mode on `localhost:3000`.

 ```shell
 $ npm run prod